 Attempt Number Two:

-OK, so the setting was too low; I overcompensated by upping the game to a level six setting.
+OK, the setting was too low; I overcompensated by upping the game to a level six setting.
 Also, I was thinking I would try to add some butter to the bread in hopes of obtaining that nice golden buttery glow.
 I melted 2 tablespoons and brushed the outsides of the bread with a pastry brush.
 Drum roll please…

 I got the taste spot on and beautiful melted cheese.
 However, I ended up with burnt bread.
 It didn’t taste bad, but charred is no good either.
 Also, the butter made the bags all greasy.